- J

 Disclosure without written consent

-district as an administrator, supervisor, teacher or support staff member (including health or medical staff and law enforcement unit personnel); a person serving on the Board of Education; a person or company with whom the district has outsourced services or functions it would otherwise use its own employees to perform (such as an attorney, auditor, consultant ortherapist); a parent or student serving on an official committee, such as a
+a.
+For purposes of this policy, a "school official" is a person employed by the district as an administrator, supervisor, teacher or support staff member (including health or medical staff and law enforcement unit personnel); a person serving on the Board of Education; a person or company with whom the district has outsourced services or functions it would otherwise use its own employees to perform (such as an attorney, analyst, auditor, consultant, researcher, therapist); a student engaged in a restorative process; or a parent, or other volunteer assisting and supervised by another school official in performing their tasks.

 b.
 For purposes of this policy, a "legitimate educational interest" means a disclosure to the school official is: (1) necessary for that official to perform appropriate tasks that are specified in the position description or by a contract agreement; (2) used within the context of official district business and not for purposes extraneous to the official´s areas of responsibility; (3) relevant to the accomplishment of some task or to a determination about the student; and (4) consistent with the purposes for which the data are maintained.